Deconstructing buildings amplifies the marketplace for used goods, helps create new jobs, and limits new materials production.

 - Reporting requirements

-- The State of California’s Green Building Code: SECTION A4.105 DECONSTRUCTION AND REUSE OF EXISTING MATERIALS, provides useful guidelines to help local governments draft deconstruction ordinances.
-Many communities in California have adopted deconstruction ordinances.
+- Many communities in California have adopted ordinances that require recycling of construction waste.
 Foster City’s ordinance requires at least 50% of C&D tonnage to be diverted from landfills.

 - The Town of Chapel Hill, NC provides builders with a list of building materials that are required to be recycled or salvaged when a building is being torn down and requires documentation of material recycling or salvage.